via Distribution Repository

 Terminal emulator supporting multiple terminal panels in a single window with extensive customization.

-# via Distribution Package
+# via Distribution Repository

 Search your distribution's repository for 'terminator'